 Kathleen M. Youse, Ph.D., CCC-SLP, BC-ANCDS

-- Founding Department Chair of Speech-Language Pathology Program
+- Founding Program Director, Institute for Speech-Language Pathology

 - Health Sciences

 - M.A., Speech-Language Pathology (1998)

 Oklahoma State University (OK)

 - B.A., English (1995)

 Areas of Expertise

 My area of expertise is neurologic communication disorders in adults suffering from traumatic brain injury, aphasia, and dementia.

 My research investigates the impact of cognitive deficits, specifically attention and memory, on communication in individuals with traumatic brain injury.